richinBuilds/richinBuilds/README.md

 - ⚡ Fun fact: ...
 -->
 =======
 # Hi 👋!
-My name is Richin from Toronto!
+My name is Richin, I'm from Toronto!

 🚀 **Welcome to my GitHub!** 📘 I come from a non-IT background and am currently exploring the world of tech by building hands-on projects and learning new skills along the way.
 I'm passionate about continuous learning and excited to grow into a full-time role in the tech industry!